How to Hedge with ETFs: An ETFdb.com Guide2015-06-24

 Hedging is using one investment to help offset the risk of another.
-This strategy, when done properly, can greatly reduce the susceptibility to market fluctuations and adverse price moves.
+This strategy, when done properly, can greatly reduce susceptibility to market fluctuations and adverse price moves.
 In order for a hedge to work, the “hedged” assets should move in different directions—when one falls the other rises—netting out the fluctuation.
-Such strategies are effective when investors are unsure of the direction of the market, but don’t want to sell their portfolio, or when they wish to reduce the overall risk of their portfolio [see Cheapskate Hedge Fund ETFdb Portfolio].
+Such strategies are effective when investors are unsure of the direction of the market, but don’t want to sell their portfolio, or when they wish to reduce the overall risk of their portfolio.

 Asset Class Hedging

 Building a diversified portfolio without the use of ETFs can be problematic for small investors.
 ETPs provide access to multiple assets and asset classes, which can be combined to create a more balanced portfolio.

 For example, if you already own a portfolio of single stocks, you can easily buy a bond ETF, such as Barclays 20 Year Treasury Bond Fund (TLT ), or the iBoxx $ Investment Grade Corporate Bond Fund (LQD ), to add bond exposure.

 Bonds and stocks move together at times, thus several commodity ETFs, or a single diversified-commodity ETF, can further hedge against adverse moves in a portfolio.
 The DB Commodity Index Tracking Fund (DBC ), for example, reflects the average movement of 14 of the most heavily-traded global commodities, while DB Agricultural Fund (DBA ) tracks the most widely-traded agricultural commodities.
 Both funds provide significant exposure to commodity markets with one transaction.